How much does it cost to go to Japan in 2026?

 How much does it cost to go to Japan for 2 weeks?

-A two-week-long trip to Japan opens the floodgates to adventure.
+A two-week trip to Japan costs a solo traveler between US$2,788 and US$4,365 depending on the travel season.
+Yet despite the cost, a two-week-long trip to Japan opens the floodgates to adventure.
 Now you’ve got time to string together cities like pearls on a rail pass — Tokyo, Kyoto, Osaka, Hiroshima, maybe even a temple stay in Koyasan.
 You can slow down, sleep in, or detour into an old fishing town you only heard about that morning.
 It’s still not a long trip, but it’s long enough to completely let go of your life back home and fall in love with Japan.

 You’ll stretch your yen further too.
 Flights cost the same no matter how long you stay, so spreading them across more days drops your daily average.
 Accommodation is also easier to negotiate.
 Stay somewhere a full week and you might settle into the neighborhood enough to swap tourist traps for lunch counters.